-- Federal authorities and Flanders undertook punctual actions mainly aimed at encouraging voluntary CSR or SDG parameters (Cf. the state-business nexus) but they did not adopt systematic policies or processes to integrate a HRDD procedure in the corporate governance of Belgian companies, except for the transposition of the EU Directive on non-financial information, and the implementation of the Timber Regulation. - The IFDD/FIDO developed the B-NAP (Action 1) and released the Toolbox human rights for business and organisations in 2018; however, this tool has not been updated since its launch and no systematic plan exists to disseminate it or raise awareness.
+- Federal authorities and Flanders undertook punctual actions mainly aimed at encouraging voluntary CSR or SDG parameters (Cf. the state-business nexus) but they did not adopt systematic policies or processes to integrate a HRDD procedure in the corporate governance of Belgian companies, except for the transposition of the EU Directive on non-financial information,64 and the implementation of the Timber Regulation. - The IFDD/FIDO developed the B-NAP (Action 1) and released the Toolbox human rights for business and organisations in 2018; however, this tool has not been updated since its launch and no systematic plan exists to disseminate it or raise awareness.
 Some seminars were organised sporadically, but without a clear systematic policy orientation.
-The activity report of the ICSD (2019) confirmed that no active online promotion of these instruments has been conducted. - Although the BCAC stipulates that the non-financial statement shall rely on recognised European and international benchmarks and that the due diligence procedures that companies can implement will be defined by a RD, this decree has not been enacted yet.
-The Toolbox human rights for business and organisations (7) recommended the use of the UNGPs Reporting Framework, focused on an analysis of salient human rights that put victims at the centre of the assessment.
-However, most of the standards recommended to Belgian businesses focus on CSR reporting schemes that assess materiality, which focus on the interests of the companies.
-The Belgian National Standards Body (NBN), which supervises the use of standards and facilitates control and reporting has not adopted any guidelines regarding non-financial reporting either.
-In Belgium, the Financial Services and Markets Authority (FSMA) has assessed compliance with the non-financial reporting requirements (FSMA, 2019).
-It found that few companies describe their activities in their statement of non-financial information and when they do, they refer to a limited number of aspects only.
-Moreover, policy statements in general do not include information about social issues, respect for human rights and the fight against corruption.
-The implementation of due diligence
+The activity report of the ICSD

-&lt;sup>64 The NBA team did not find publicly available information of Wallonia or Brussels and the officers did not respond to the questions sent by the NBA team.
+64 The NBA team did not find publicly available information of Wallonia or Brussels and the officers did not respond to the questions sent by the NBA team.